CBeck96/APC2023/README.md

 # Age-Period-Cohort (APC2023)

 This is a github repository for the code used to get the results in the paper: "Trends in the incidence of mental disorders according to age, period, and birth cohort".
-(LINK)
+[Paper](doi:10.1001/jamapsychiatry.2024.3723)

 ## Functions